-Safeguarding and promoting the welfare of children is defined for the purposes of this policy as: protecting ALL children from maltreatment and abuse; (including in addition to the four categories of harm, issues such as sexual violence and sexual harassment, child criminal exploitation (CCE), child sexual exploitation (CSE), county lines and serious violent crime, honour based abuse (HBA) inclusive of female genital mutilation (FGM) and forced marriage, preventing radicalisation (extremism, radicalisation and terrorism), harassment, bullying including cyber-bullying, prejudice-based and discriminatory bullying and victimisation) preventing impairment of children's health (physical and mental health) or development; ensuring that children grow up in circumstances consistent with the provision of safe and effective care; and taking action to enable all children to have the best outcomes.
+Safeguarding and promoting the welfare of children is defined for the purposes of this policy as: protecting ALL children from maltreatment and abuse inside or outside of the family home; (including in addition to the four categories of harm, issues such as sexual abuse (including harassment and exploitation), domestic abuse in their own intimate relationships (teenage relationship abuse), child criminal exploitation (CCE), child sexual exploitation (CSE), county lines and serious youth violence, 'Honour' - Based Abuse (HBA) inclusive of Female Genital Mutilation (FGM) and Forced Marriage, radicalisation, (extremism, radicalisation and terrorism), harassment, bullying including cyberbullying, prejudice-based and discriminatory bullying and victimization, preventing impairment of children's health (physical and mental health) or development; ensuring that children grow up in circumstances consistent with the provision of safe and effective care; and taking action to enable all children to have the best outcomes.
 This includes everyone under the age of 18.

 Everyone who comes into contact with children and their families has a role to play in safeguarding children.
-Due to the regular contact with children all staff at Wilton Primary have a particularly important role in safeguarding as we are in a position to identify concerns early, provide help for children and to prevent concerns from escalating.
-Children can make disclosures or show signs of abuse at any time and to any individual and safeguarding incidents can occur within schools.
-Therefore, through a thorough induction process and the sharing of this policy to all staff, students and volunteers, it is important that ALL staff:
+Due to regular contact with children all staff at Wilton Primary Academy hold a particularly important role in safeguarding as they are in a position to identify concerns early, provide help for children and to prevent concerns from escalating.
+Children can make disclosures or show signs of harm, abuse, neglect or exploitation at any time and to any individual and safeguarding incidents can occur within schools.
+Therefore, through a thorough induction process and the sharing of this policy with all staff, students and volunteers, it is important that ALL staff: